jamespost/JTPAudio_InteractiveAudioSystem/Assets/Scripts/Production Documentation/Technical Brief for Gameplay Programmer_ Project Resonance.md

         1.  **Data-Driven:** The controller must be a lightweight "shell" that gets all its core stats (damage, fire rate, clip size, reload speed, audio clips) from an assigned WeaponData ScriptableObject.
         2.  **Events:** It must fire events for other systems to consume: OnFire(), OnReload(), OnHit(bool isEnemy).
         3.  **Inspector Cleanup:** The only thing a designer should need to do to this component is drag in a WeaponData asset.
+        4.  **Extendable:** The weapon system needs to be able to handle any new type of weapon designers come up with, including switching between different weapon types during gameplay.
+This milestone only needs to focus on the player using one weapon, but designers should be able to add an arbitrary number of new weapons over time
     5.  **Enemy AI (EnemyAI.cs)**
         1.  **State Machine:** Implement a formal state machine (CHASING, ATTACKING, IDLE).
         2.  **Pathfinding:** Use NavMeshAgent and optimize SetDestination calls.